MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-review-apply-payments-auto-application.md

 > [!NOTE]
 >   You can only apply a payment to one account.
 If you want to split the application on multiple open entries, for example to apply a lump-sum payment, then the open entries must be for the same account.
 For more information, see steps 7 and 8 in the procedure in this topic.

-## To review or apply payments after automatic application
+## <a name="to-review-or-apply-payments-after-automatic-application"></a>To review or apply payments after automatic application
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Reconciliation Journals**, and then choose the related link.
 2. Open the payment reconciliation journal for a bank account that you want to reconcile payments for.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
 3. On the **Payment Reconciliation Journal** page, select a payment that you want to review or manually apply to one or more open entries, and then choose the **Apply Manually** action.